greenbone/docs/src/glossary.rst

   Greenbone Enterprise Feed
     The `Greenbone Enterprise Feed <https://www.greenbone.net/en/feed-comparison/>`_
-    is the commercial feed provided by Greenbone Networks containing additional enterprise features like vulnerability tests for enterprise products, policy and compliance checks, extensive reports formats and special scan configurations.
+    is the commercial feed provided by Greenbone containing additional enterprise features like vulnerability tests for enterprise products, policy and compliance checks, extensive reports formats and special scan configurations.
     The feed comes with a service-level agreement ensuring support, quality